Refractory: Classification of refractory materials

-Based on chemical composition
+Chemical composition

 Acidic refractories

 Acidic refractories are generally impervious to acidic materials but easily attacked by basic materials, and are thus used with acidic slag in acidic environments.
 They include substances such as silica, alumina, and fire clay brick refractories.
 Notable reagents that can attack both alumina and silica are hydrofluoric acid, phosphoric acid, and fluorinated gases (e.g. HF, F2).
 At high temperatures, acidic refractories may also react with limes and basic oxides.